WeronikaLeczekGD/Terraform/README.md

 # Terraform

-Everything should be inside Terraform configuration files, manual changes are not allowed.
+notes from instruction: Everything should be inside Terraform configuration files, manual changes are not allowed.
 Try to use terraform modules to segregate resources by its types (compute, network).

 ## [1.
 Create a temporary VM with metadata script installing HTTP server (Apache) with simple website inside.](#ad-1)